rust-lang/rust/src/doc/rustc-dev-guide/src/contributing.md

 or the list of teams in the [rust-lang teams database](https://github.com/rust-lang/team/tree/master/teams).

----
+> NOTE
+>

-**Please note**: Our pool of pull requests reviewers is often working at capacity, many of them are contributing on a volunteer basis.
-In order to minimize review delays, pull request authors and assigned reviewers should ensure that the review label (`S-waiting-on-review` and `S-waiting-on-author`) stays updated, invoking these commands when appropriate:
+> Pull request reviewers are often working at capacity,
+> and many of them are contributing on a volunteer basis.
+> In order to minimize review delays,
+> pull request authors and assigned reviewers should ensure that the review label
+> (`S-waiting-on-review` and `S-waiting-on-author`) stays updated,
+> invoking these commands when appropriate:
+>
+> - `@rustbot author`:

-`@rustbot author`: the review is finished, PR author should check the comments and take action accordingly
+>   the review is finished,
+>   and PR author should check the comments and take action accordingly.
+>
+> - `@rustbot review`:

-`@rustbot review`: the author is ready for a review, this PR will be queued again in the reviewer's queue
+>   the author is ready for a review,
+>   and this PR will be queued again in the reviewer's queue.

----

 ### CI